Virtual-Coffee/VC-Community-Docs/procedures/youtube.md

     - [ ] Comment visibility: Hold potentially inappropriate comments for review
     - [ ] Sort by: Top
     - [ ] Check "Show how many viewers like and dislike this video"
-- [ ] Add the YouTube video link to the main GitHub issue for the brownbag talk.
+- [ ] Add the YouTube video link to the main GitHub issue for the Lunch & Learn talk.

 ## Final Edit

-The following tasks will get the video to MVP publishing status where you can move the brownbag issue to [the "Completed" column](https://github.com/Virtual-Coffee/VC-Contributors/projects/6#column-13081363) in [the "Post-Production" project board](https://github.com/Virtual-Coffee/VC-Contributors/projects/6).
+The following tasks will get the video to MVP publishing status where you can move the Lunch & Learn issue to [the "Completed" column](https://github.com/Virtual-Coffee/VC-Contributors/projects/6#column-13081363) in [the "Post-Production" project board](https://github.com/Virtual-Coffee/VC-Contributors/projects/6).

 - [ ] Select the "Subtitles" tab to add the video subtitles.
   - [ ] English should already be listed as a language.
 Click the "DUPLICATE AND EDIT" link in the rightmost column.
 Accept the warning that your current subtitles will be overwritten.